-Report on the Consolidated Financial Statements32
+Report on the Consolidated Financial Statements

-We have reviewed the accompanying consolidated financial statements of ABC Company that comprise the consolidated statement of financial position as at 31 December 20X1, and the consolidated statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have reviewed the accompanying consolidated financial statements of ABC Company that comprise the consolidated statement of financial position as at 31 December 20X1, and the consolidated statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and material accounting policy information and other explanatory information.

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with [Singapore Financial Reporting Standards (International) / Financial Reporting Standards in Singapore]34, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with [Singapore Financial Reporting Standards (International) / Financial Reporting Standards in Singapore], and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.